tychogroth/SQL-DVD-Rental/README.md

 ## Database ER-Model
 The data I have used in this demonstration can be found [here](https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/)

+All though the data set contains many tables and relationships I have chosen to focus on only a few for this demonstration.
 ![Link to ER-Model Image](https://www.postgresqltutorial.com/wp-content/uploads/2018/03/dvd-rental-sample-database-diagram.png)

 ## SQL Query Breakdown